Appendix: Syntax Reference

 or$name|argument$

-. - Locations: may appear in variable names, variable references, keys, strings, and inline math.
+. - Location: Can be used in scripted variable names, scripted variable reference names, keys, strings, inline math expressions.

 "a[[cond]b]c"